 |Sapporo Beer Garden||¥6,998|

 We had a filling all-you-can-drink beer and all-you-can-eat mutton Monglian BBQ at Sapporo Beer Garden, and a quick tour with a flight of Sapporo Beer’s finest at the Sapporo Beer Museum.
+This combination was perfect for the weather of Sapporo in winter.

 The Sapporo Beer Museum can be accessed by the “Loop 88 Factory Line” bus that stops among other places at Odori Station and in front of Seibu department store near Sapporo Station Alternatively, it’s a 25 minute walk from JR Sapporo Station or a 15 minute walk from Higashi-kuyakusho-mae Station on the Toho Subway Line.